newschoolarchives/newschoolarchives.github.io/docs/2_born_digital/5_theses.md

 After all responses are submitted, download spreadsheet of responses created from the Google Form.
 This spreadsheet will result in the following documents:

-_Saved to related Collections folder in K: Central Kellen share_
+_Saved to K: Central Kellen share >related Collections folder_

 *   The original downloaded form
 *   An edited version of the downloaded form.
 The edited version will have a tab for each category of permissions: